ye-kyaw-thu/error-overflow/chatting-about-math-with-ChatGPT4.md

 | 100 | e^ix = cos(x) + i sin(x) | Euler | 18th century | Euler's formula, links trigonometric functions with complex exponential function | Complex Analysis |

 I hope this table provides the information you were looking for.
 Please let me know if you have any questions about any of these equations.

+## Question: 7

+Good job!
+For this I wanna you to make a list of table for all math symbols.
+Also containing, how to read them and example formula of using each symbol.
+Don't separate as 20, 30 etc. I wanna get a big list for teaching my student.
+Can you?